4ntm4n/ms-three/README.md

 Thank you for taking the time to read through this website documentation.

-This project is the second of five milestone projects in a full stack developer course that I have enrolled through [Code Institute](https://codeinstitute.net).
+This project is the third of five milestone projects in a full stack developer course that I have enrolled through [Code Institute](https://codeinstitute.net).

-- There are many ways to approach a project like this, but in this case I wanted to:

-  - **A**: limit myself to **pure** html and CSS and JavaScript and not use any frameworks.

-  - **B**: work from my own idea to create something unique and that way challange myself to take something from my mind into reality.

-The notes in this application has been viewed by me as placeholders for potentially different content on a more advanced website that I could build in the future.
-The ability for a user to create, sort and remove objects to give a more customized experience in a website is something that appeals to me.
-I think I have learned some very valuable lessons by building this application regardless of if _this_ application will be viewed as valuable or not.
+I am not a big fan of the battle ship game but I am glad I chose it for my milestone project.
+There is so much events to handle even in a very small game like this and it was a great learning experience trying to figure out a personal way to tackle the challenges in building a terminal battle ships game.

+-

 > Notes - a study in JavaScript